Art therapy life coach, artist, photographer, designer—Gina believes that the purpose of the arts is to enrich and heal lives.

 Step 4: Pose and Attach to the Base

-When finished with the first wrapping, bend the figure into the desired pose and set on base or in a hole drilled into the base.
+When finished with the first wrapping, bend the figure into the desired pose and set it on the base or in a hole drilled into the base.
 Attach the figure to the base with a little Paverpol.
 When fully dry, it will be solidly attached.

 Step 5: Dress Your Figure

 You can experiment with dressing the figure while the draping fabric is still dry.
-When you decide how you want your figure dressed, follow the above instructions for saturating fabric with Paverpol.
+When you decide how you want your figure dressed, follow the above instructions for saturating the fabric with Paverpol.
 These videos will give more detail on the process.

 Step 6: Make the Wig

 Make your wig by saturating a tuft of Pavercotton or any loose cotton or roving with your desired color of Paverpol.
 Gently pull the tuft to the desired form to make your wig.
 Once you have the wig situated on the head, finer strands can be pulled with a toothpick for a natural effect.